martrim/ERA/README.md

 # ERA: Enhanced Rational Activations

 ## 1. Dependencies
-This is the repository of the paper ERA: Enhanced Rational Activations.
+This is the repository of the paper [ERA: Enhanced Rational Activations](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136800705.pdf).
 The code uses ***TensorFlow*** 2.5.
+(Code for PyTorch can be found [here](https://github.com/martrim/ERA-pytorch).)
 For other pip recommended pip packages, please check the requirements.txt file.
 To run on GPUs, we use CUDA 11.2.2 and CuDNN 8.1.0.77.

 ## 2. Enhanced Rational Activations